mckennapsean/dissertation/notes/thesis-office.md

 Remove all figures & refs from Chapter 2

 For ref at page bottom, place fig on following page (1 pg too late!):
-Fig 5.5 | fig:sketches
-Fig 6.1 | fig:u-worksheet
+Fig 5.5 | fig:sketches (fixed by moving figure right before paragraph) Fig 6.1 | fig:u-worksheet (not fully fixed, table and figure misordered now)

 Pages with figures should have at least 6 consecutive lines of text, or none.